 5. Follow Up to Confirm Repairs Are Satisfactory

-6. Use Tenant Complaints to Inform Preventative Maintenance
+6. Use Tenant Concerns to Plan Preventative Maintenance

 Why This Matters for Amarillo Landlords